SAM-Denton/samde/README.md

 ## Features

 ### Xresources
 All of my suckless builds have been patched to be able handle settings from Xresources.
 This allows settings to be changed on the fly without recompiling.
 All my suckless builds are mostly configured in an [Xresources file](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
-See the "How my X11/Xresources dotfiles work" section below for more info.
+See the "How my X11/Xresources dotfiles work" section if you want more info.

-### Terminal colorschemes for theming
+### Effortless theming
-All my suckless builds use terminal colorschemes loaded from an Xresources file for theming.
+All my suckless builds use terminal colorschemes loaded from Xresources.
 Around 20 colorschemes are included in my [dotfiles](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) however if you want more you can get a bunch of Xresources colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).
 Put the colorschemes you want in .config/x11/colorschemes and use samde\_menu to apply them.

 ### samde\_menu